CyberForgeX/CyberForgeX/README.md

 </h2>

 <h2 align="center">
-Here are some of the tools and technologies I work with a lot at the moment.:
+Here are some of the tools and technologies I love working with a lot at the moment:
 </h2>

 ## Technologies: